FreeFem/FreeFem-doc/source/documentation/ffddm/documentation.rst

 .. code-block:: freefem
    :linenos:

-   ffddmbuildDmesh(pr,Th,comm)
+   ffddmbuildDmesh(prmesh,Th,comm)

 decomposes the mesh **Th** into overlapping submeshes.
 The mesh will be distributed over the mpi ranks of communicator **comm**.
-This will create and expose variables whose names will be prefixed by **pr**, see below (# is the concatenation operator).
+This will create and expose variables whose names will be prefixed by **prmesh**, see below (# is the concatenation operator).
 The way the initial mesh **Th** is partitioned depends on the value of :ref:`ffddmpartitioner <ffddmParametersGlobal>`.

 The size of the overlap between subdomains (its width in terms of number of mesh elements) is given by :ref:`ffddmoverlap <ffddmParametersGlobal>`.